acoustic-content-samples/sample-wca-form-components/README.md

 ## Install and deploy the sample

 ### Configure your wchtools
-1. Get your WCH tenant API URL by copying it from your WCH homepage -> **your username** on top bar -> Hub information -> API URL -> Copy to clipboard
+1. Get your WCH tenant API URL by copying it from your WCH homepage -> **your username** on the header -> Hub information -> API URL -> Copy to clipboard
 2. Run `wchtools init` in your command line.
 Enter your username and API URL to configure wchtools.

 ### Clone and install the sample content-artifacts and site-application-files